 In the early nineties, he was recruited by Brinks Home Security and became the first National Sales Trainer for the company.
 Darren revised the corporation’s sales and training programs and increased sales revenue by over 50% in less than 2 quarters.
 Following this impressive achievement, Darren was offered a promotion to Regional Manager to oversee operations in four states.
 However, Darren declined this position and accepted an offer from Nationwide Insurance in early 1994 to begin a new field operation in North Arlington Texas.
 After three years as an employee, Darren became an independent contractor representing Nationwide in the office he started from scratch.
 Knowing the Nationwide relationship would terminate from an employee status to an independent contractor, Darren formed a partnership with his wife Carol to cover products and services not afforded by the Nationwide Insurance contract.
 Yancy Insurance & Consulting Group, LP is the holding company for the various internal corporations Darren & Carol have formed to accommodate the needs of their clients.
 It is the parent company for the organization today.

-Over the last 19 years, Darren has grown the operation substantially by expanding the products and services the agency offered to include commercial insurance, pensions, and benefits.
+In the first 15 years of the operation, Darren grew it substantially by expanding the products and services the agency offered to include commercial insurance, pensions, and benefits.
 Several commercial products have become agency specialties – distinguishing the operation from competitors.
 Darren, Carol, and the agency are licensed in multiple states to accommodate clients with multi-state and regional needs.
 His continued commitment to provide the highest quality services possible for his clients led Darren to create a business brokerage and real estate division for the company in 2005.
-This new division has focused on the commercial insurance specialties creating a unique synergy for growth and profitability to the operation.
+This new division focused on the commercial insurance specialties creating a unique synergy for growth and profitability to the operation.
 In 2007, as energy prices began to soar to unseen levels, Darren began to search into alternative and renewable energy projects and how the company could develop products from these up and coming sectors.
 In 2008, Darren began coordinating venture capital for a group, Unified Energies International, Inc (UEI), with revolutionary applications in solar, wind, and bio fuel technology.
-These technologies will transform the renewable energy sectors within the next few years.
-The technologies, unlike most in the market, are economically viable in less than 3 years.
+The technologies the company possesses have the ability to transform the renewable energy sectors within the next few years.
 In 2009, Darren was offered an ownership stake with UEI that he accepted.
 These duties, in addition to Darren’s duties as Managing Partner, keep him busy.

 Prior to his professional achievements, Darren’s personal character was formed through conservative values passed down from his parents.
 His father was a native Texan from Brownwood and his family worked on many construction projects throughout Texas.
 Darren’s mother was a Dallas native coming from a broken home and stepped into the adult world at the age of 14.
 She was able to work in several Dallas retail stores to earn a living.
 It was while she worked in retail that she would meet Darren’s father.
 The two married very young and had Darren in the first year of marriage.
 Asthma problems with Darren led his father in taking a position with United States Gypsum and a move to Lubbock in the late 1960’s.
 Active in his community growing up, Darren’s father joined the YMCA Father-Child Program in Lubbock.
 This experience would later shape Darren’s involvement with his children and the YMCA Father-Child Program in Arlington, Texas.